 Day 2: Adrenaline-pumping excitement above ground and below

 Day two and back on the hunt for adventure.
 The miners of old never would have guessed at the extraordinary transformation that Wales’ historic slate capital has undergone in recent years.
-Board a former army truck and wind your way up the mountainside to the giddy heights of 1,400ft and the jumping off point of Titan 2, Europe’s first four-person zip line at Zip World Penrhyn Quarry.
+At Zip World Llechwedd board a former army truck and wind your way up the mountainside to the giddy heights of 1,400ft and the jumping off point of Titan 2, Europe’s first four-person zip line.

 Share the pure exhilaration of tearing through the fresh mountain air at 70mph, flying high above Llechwedd’s caverns with the Rhinogydd mountain range and Trawsfynydd Lake in the distance.

 Once you’re done admiring the landscapes from above it's time to enter the mines themselves.
 At Bounce Below you’ll find a network of trampoline-style nets built into an area twice the size of St. Paul’s Cathedral, not to mention the world’s biggest subterranean trampoline.